sakirm-icpl/WDAC-Enterprise-Security/README.md

-# Windows Defender Application Control (WDAC) Repository
+# Windows Defender Application Control (WDAC) Enterprise Security Repository

 This repository contains a comprehensive set of Windows Defender Application Control (WDAC) policies, scripts, documentation, and examples for implementing application whitelisting and control in enterprise environments.
+It's designed for immediate use with ready-to-deploy policies and testing procedures.

 ## Repository Structure